Showing posts with label how-to. Show all posts

 Step 2: Choosing your Second Focal Point

 Now that I chose the first focal point, I could have just started running full tiles centered in the doorway, but that would leave an off-center pattern somewhere else in the kitchen, in this case the sink.
 That means the next step is to find the center of the sink base.
 Since I centered a full tile in the doorway (instead of a seam), I also chose to center a full tile on the sink.
-I marke the center of the sink, and then placed a tile on the laser reference line from Step 1.
+I marked the center of the sink, and then placed a tile on the laser reference line from Step 1.
 The full sized light colored tile centered on the sink was the first to be laid.
 I then measured for the cut tile that goes behind it (leaving 3/8" gap per instructions).
 Starting at the center and the working my way back to the doorway will leave cut tiles at either end of the row.

 Here you see me working my way from the center of the sink toward the door.